Dual Diagnosis Treatment Oswego, IL

 Naperville Psychiatric Ventures Dba Linden Oaks Hospital - 7.2 miles from Oswego, IL

-Naperville Psychiatric Ventures Dba Linden Oaks Hospital is a dual diagnosis treatment center in Plainfield, Illinois that offers treatment for drug or alcohol use and mental health disorders that include BPD as well as thought disorders.
+Naperville Psychiatric Ventures Dba Linden Oaks Hospital is a dual diagnosis treatment center in Plainfield, Illinois that offers treatment for alcohol or drug addiction and mental health disorders that include personality disorders as well as anorexia.

 Address: 24600 West 127th Street, Suites 300, 330 and 340, Plainfield, IL 60585 in Will County